ikatson/docker-reviewboard/README.md

 ## Quickstart.
 Run dockerized reviewboard with all dockerized dependencies, and persistent data in docker containers.

 ### Using Makefile
-    make  # if you want to build the image yourself make run
+    make build  # if you want to build the image yourself make run

 ### Using docker-compose